 We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

-Choke is a blockage of the oesophagus (also known as the gullet - the tube which food passes down from the mouth to the stomach).
+Choke is a relatively common problem affecting horses where the oesophagus (also known as the gullet - the tube which food passes down from the mouth to the stomach) becomes blocked.
 It is not a blockage of the trachea (windpipe) unlike “choke” in humans.
-Blockages are typically caused by food such as unsoaked sugar beet pulp or pieces of carrot and apple but can be caused many different things.
+Blockages are typically caused by food such as un-soaked sugar beet pulp or pieces of carrot and apple but can be caused many different things.

 Don’t panic!
 Most cases of choke will clear by themselves within a couple of hours without the need for any treatment.
 Take all food and water away from the horse (including edible bedding) and keep an eye on them.
 Gently massaging the left side of the neck over the jugular groove may help.
 The horse should look brighter when the choke clears and food and saliva will stop coming from the nostrils.

 Most cases clear by themselves very quickly and you may not need to call the vet, but the vet should be called if:

 Horses with choke are usually given specific medicines to help relax their oesophagus, which may include a sedative to keep them calm and encourage them to keep their heads low (which helps the saliva to drain from the nose and reduces the risk of food and saliva being inhaled into the lungs).

 They may also be given be given some anti-inflammatories and pain relief (e.g. 'bute' or flunixin) as the oesophagus can become inflamed and sore.